jyunderwood/vin_query/README.md

 A ruby library for fetching and parsing VIN information from vinquery.com, a vehicle identification number decoding service.

+Note, this gem is not officially affiliated with vinquery.com.

 ## Installation

 Add this line to your application's Gemfile: